Skip to content

 Columbus ranks in the bottom 7 percent of economically mobile communities, meaning that children born poor face significant odds and barriers to moving out of poverty.
 This impacts quality of life, including crime, community development, public services, blight and perception of our region.
 Most importantly, this affects the ability for individuals and families to build their futures.

-Leaders across Columbus are changing this by collaborating to attract new jobs while simultaneously enhancing educational systems to equip our current and future workforce with job training and in-demand skills.
+Leaders across the region are changing this by collaborating to attract new jobs while simultaneously enhancing educational systems to equip our current and future workforce with job training and in-demand skills.

 check icon